 Internal Control System

-The Sumitomo Heavy Industries (SHI) Group has developed an internal control system to secure the appropriateness of operations in the entire SHI Group with the aims of increasing corporate value and earning even greater trust from stakeholders.
+SHI Group has developed an internal control system to secure the appropriateness of operations in the entire SHI Group with the aims of increasing corporate value and earning even greater trust from stakeholders.

 To ensure appropriate maintenance and operation of this system, a basic policy for the Internal control system was established.